hexlet-components/ru-my-first-pullrequest/README.md

 Hello im jhon from Colombia
 Hell
 Hello from Kuzbass:)
-Hello from Losino-Petrovskiy, Moscow region
+Hello from Losino-Petrovskiy, Moscow region.